ddddavidmartin/Pre-commit-hooks/README.md

 ![Work on code](example_pictures/work_on_code.png)

-* Stage changes
+* Stage the changes

 ![Add changes](example_pictures/add_file.png)

-* Attempt to commit changes
+* Attempt to commit the changes

 ![Commit changes](example_pictures/commit_changes.png)

-* Apply the automatically created patch to fix the formatting
+* Apply the automatically created patch to fix the formatting, and re-stage the formatting changes so that they are committed

 ![Apply patch](example_pictures/apply_patch.png)